lux4rd0/weatherflow-collector/README.md

 ## Grafana Dashboards

 Collecting data is only half the fun.
 Now it's time to provision some Grafana Dashboards to visualize all of your great WeatherFlow data.
 You'll find a [folder of dashboards](https://github.com/lux4rd0/weatherflow-collector/tree/main/dashboards) with collectors and backends split out.
-You can also use the links/numbers next to each dashboard title to load the dashboards in [directly from Grafana](https://grafana.com/grafana/dashboards?search=weatherflow%20collector).
+You can also use the links/numbers next to each dashboard title to load the dashboards [directly from Grafana](https://grafana.com/grafana/dashboards?search=weatherflow%20collector).

 ### Alerts

 <center><img src="./images/weatherflow_collector-alerts.jpg"></center>

-Coming soon - a set of Grafana alerts to let you know of deviations in expected collector performance or weather metrics change.
+Coming soon: a set of Grafana alerts to notify you of deviations in expected collector performance or changes in weather metrics.

 ### Current Conditions - [14376](https://grafana.com/grafana/dashboards/14376)